stelzner/monet/README.md

 # MONet
-This repository contains an implementation of the DeepMind's MONet model for unsupervised scene decomposition in PyTorch.
+This repository contains an implementation of DeepMind's MONet model for unsupervised scene decomposition in PyTorch.
 The model was presented in the paper "[MONet: Unsupervised Scene Decomposition and Representation](https://arxiv.org/abs/1901.11390)" by Christopher P. Burgess, Loic Matthey, Nicholas Watters, Rishabh Kabra, Irina Higgins, Matt Botvinick and Alexander Lerchner.